riceissa/breathing/index.md

 The central thing we're trying to explain here is: why is it that if you have shortness of breath, the right thing to do is the breathe _less_, even though your body is telling you to breathe _more_?
 What is going on at the chemical level when people have shortness of breath?

-(This is sort of like [Howard Cooper's video](https://www.youtube.com/watch?v=XliOGg8Tl98 "Help with air hunger - I have anxiety and feel like I can't breathe!") on air hunger, but there are a few things I don't like about his explanation, so I'm going to be writing my own ideal version.
+(This is sort of like @cooper2021 on air hunger, but there are a few things I don't like about his explanation, so I'm going to be writing my own ideal version.
 But if you prefer a video explanation, then you can start with the video and then come back here.)

 ## Respiration and misconceptions about CO~2~